AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	- Navigate to the page "SITE2CLOUD -> Setup"

-	- Locate the connection which is created in the previous step (i.e. Managed-CloudN-to-Aviatrix-Transit-GW)
+	- Locate the connection which is created in the previous step (i.e. Managed-CloudN-to-Aviatrix-Transit-GW-connection)

 	- Check whether the connection status is Up as below example